-Europe confronts coronavirus fallout
+Economic damage spreads as Europe confronts coronavirus

 Disruption quickly rippled across the borderless European economy.
 The French national rail line SNCF said some of its Milan-bound trains are stopping at the border with Italy, where Italian crews are replacing French personnel, according to French media reports.

 In Prague, airport authorities said travelers arriving from Italy would be herded through designated gates.
-And the E.U.
-Parliament advised staff who had recently traveled to China or Italy to stay home for at least 14 days, believed to be the incubation period for the virus.
+And the European Parliament advised staff who had recently traveled to China or Italy to stay home for at least 14 days, believed to be the incubation period for the virus.

-Some financial markets in Europe have lost more ground so far this year than in the United States.
-The blue-chip Euro Stoxx 50 has dropped more than 7 percent compared with a loss on the Dow Jones industrial average of about 5.5 percent.
+Financial markets in Europe have lost about as much ground this year as their U.S. counterparts.
+The blue-chip Euro Stoxx 50 has given up more than 9.5 percent of its value compared with a loss on the Dow Jones industrial average of about 9.7 percent.

 Since Jan.
 20, the disease has stripped $4 trillion from the value of global stock markets.